antmicro/kenning-pipeline-manager/README.md

 #### Cleanup

-To remove installed `npm` dependencies and the built application, run the following in the root directory:
+To remove the installed `npm` dependencies and the built application, run the following in the root directory:

 ```
 ./cleanup